alekaz04/CoinKeeper.Backend/cline/memory-bank/systemPatterns.md

 4. **Authentication Implementation**: Evaluate the JWT authentication implementation and security considerations
 5. **Limited Validation**: Assess the impact of missing validation rules for Operation entity
 6. **Configuration Management**: Evaluate the approach of storing sensitive configuration outside of source control
+7. **Manual Deployment**: Assess the impact of manual deployment process and potential for automation

 When analyzing the codebase, these limitations should be considered as areas for potential improvement and technical debt.